-- 405 Below the volcano-sedimentary basin, the top of the crystalline crust is higher at 4-5 km depth in the NNV than in the LM where it reaches 6-7 km depth on MZ3 (Figure 12).
-Considering the presence of a volcanic layer instead of a basin oceanward of the basement high, the top of the crystalline crust is there deeper at 7-7.5 km depth.
-Along the entire MZ3 profile this interface marks a velocity jump to values above 6 km/s that is responsible for a strong reflective phase observed on OBS records.
-Most importantly it is the place from which the velocity gradient of the crust becomes much lower around 0.044 km/s/km compared to the 0.25-0.3 km/s/km gradient within the upper acoustic basement. - Over the NNV (-50-110 km) the five layers that make the crystalline crust represent a 30 km thick unit with velocities between 6.0 km/s and 7.3 km/s top to bottom and a Moho lying at 34 km depth.
-Over the unthinned crust of the LM (up to 230 km) the same five layers represent a 24 km thick crust with a velocity range of 6.2-7.3 km/s and a 31 km deep Moho.
-The strong reflectivity of crustal phases observed on OBS records over both areas is responsible for the numerous layers modeled - 415 within the crust and mantle and attest of their important magmatic content.
-Crustal thinning occurs over a distance of 100 km to the SW of the basement high where the Moho rises from 31 km to 16 km deep (230-330 km).
-It coincides with a slight increase in velocity at the top of the crystalline basement (from 6.2 to 6.4 km/s) and a progressive decrease at its base (from 7.3 to 7.0 km/s).
-The velocity gradient remains thus stable and low (red cruves on figure 15b) while its internal highly reflective character is still observed.
-Therefore, despite crustal thinning, the overall structure of the NNV and western LM are similar and consists of: an upper volcano-sedimentary basin, a low velocity gradient within the crystalline basement, strong magmatic 420 intrusions, and anomalously high velocities at the base of the crust.
+Below the volcano-sedimentary basin, the top of the crystalline crust is higher at 4-5 km depth in the NNV than in the LM where it reaches 6-7 km depth on MZ3 (Fig. 13).
+Considering the presence of a volcanic layer instead of a basin oceanward of the basement high, the top of the crystalline crust is thus deeper at 7-7.5 km depth.
+Along the entire MZ3 profile this interface marks a velocity jump to values above 6 km s-1 that is responsible for a strong reflective phase observed on OBS records.
+Most importantly it is the place from which the velocity gradient of the crust becomes much lower around 0.044 km s-1 km-1 compared to the 0.25-0.3 km s-1 km-1 gradient within the upper acoustic basement.

+Over the NNV (-50- $110\,\mathrm{km}$ ) the five layers that make the crystalline crust represent a 30 km thick unit with velocities between 6.0 and $7.3\,\mathrm{km\,s^{-1}}$ top to bottom and a Moho lying at 34 km depth.
+Over the unthinned crust of the LM (up to 230 km) the same five layers represent a 24 km thick crust with a velocity range of 6.2- $7.3\,\mathrm{km\,s^{-1}}$ and a 31 km deep Moho.
+The strong reflectivity of crustal phases observed on OBS records over both areas is responsible for the numerous layers modeled within the crust and mantle and attest to their important magmatic content.
+Crustal thinning occurs over a distance of $100\,\mathrm{km}$ to the SW of the basement high

+Figure 14.
+Compilation of line drawing of commercial MCS two-way travel time profiles superimposed by stratigraphic interpretation.
+The map in the bottom-left corner gives the locations of these profiles with respect to seismic profiles acquired during the PAMELA MOZ3-5 cruise.
+Also reported are drills locations that help to constrain ages of early sedimentary deposits.
+We also plotted velocity versus depth profiles at locations where profiles B and C cross the MZ3 velocity model.

+where the Moho rises from 31 to 16 km deep (230-330 km).
+It coincides with a slight increase in velocity at the top of the crystalline basement (from 6.2 to 6.4 km s-1) and a progressive decrease at its base (from 7.3 to 7.0 km s-1).
+The velocity gradient thus remains stable and low (red curves in Fig. 16b), while its internal highly reflective character is still observed.
+Therefore, despite crustal thinning, the overall structure of the NNV and western LM are similar and consist of an upper volcano-sedimentary basin, a low-velocity gradient within the crystalline basement, strong magmatic intrusions and anomalously high velocities at the base of the crust.